-Date of Contact (2019) Name Comment Date of Response Response and Issue Resolution (if applicable) Follow- Up Required Outstanding Issues talked with another Enbridge representative about project scope, project timeline and discussed pre-construction notification on road signage.
-March 4 An EGI representative thanked her for her interest and shared the project website information, provided her with a hard copy of the French Language storyboards and addressed her concerns.
-N Ν March 4 about potential impacts to residents specifically regarding traffic and rush hour. suggested that signage be included to specify that construction will not be during rush hour to avoid excessive commuters utilizing Cummings Avenue as a detour.
-March 4 Enbridge representative thanked him for his interest and indicated they will follow up with restricted construction hours once further information becomes available Y N April 3 Unknown Supportive of project, questions adequately answered, received adequate understanding of the EA and OEB process.
-N/A N/A N N April 3 Agrees with project; acknowledged it is presumably necessary.
-Asked that EGI attempt to protect/ not remove the trees, especially those along the centre median as they were planted to give a greener boulevard feel to the roadway.
+Open House Exit Questionnaire Correspondence iestionnaire Correspondence Date of Contact (2019) Name Comment Date of Response Response and Issue Resolution (if applicable) Follow- Up Required Outstanding Issues talked with another Enbridge representative about project scope, project timeline and discussed pre-construction notification on road signage.
+March 4 An EGI representative thanked her for her interest and shared the project website information, provided her with a hard copy of the French Language storyboards and addressed her concerns. z z March 4 expressed his concerns about potential impacts to residents specifically regarding traffic and rush hour. specify that signage be included to specify that construction will not be during rush hour to avoid excessive commuters utilizing Cummings Avenue as a detour.
+March 4 Enbridge representative thanked him for his interest and indicated they will follow up with restricted construction hours once further information becomes available. > z April 3 Unknown Supportive of project, questions adequately answered, received adequate understanding of the EA and OEB process.
+N/A N/A z z April 3 Agrees with project; acknowledged it is presumably necessary.
+Easted that EGI attempt to protect/ not asked that EGI attempt to protect/ not remove the trees, especially those along the centre median as they were planted to give a greener boulevard feel to the roadway.
 She thanked the project team for scheduling a second open house after the Notices arrived late for the first one.
 She also indicated that the Monfort Parish was a better location within the community affected by the project.
-April 3 N/A N N

-Date of Contact (2019) Name Comment Date of Response Response and Issue Resolution (if applicable) Follow- Up Required Outstanding Issues April 3 Barry Boyd Ottawa- Carleton District School Board Mr. Boyd does not own property or live within the Study Area, however, expressed concerns that the construction may impact the planned stormwater upgrade project at 689 St. Laurent Boulevard.
-N/A An EGI representative spoke with Mr. Boyd and Mr. Boyd expressed that he is hoping to have the sewer line installed prior to EGI completing the pipeline installation and as a result would not impact his construction.
+April 3 N/A z z espondence Response and Issue Resolution (if applicable) Cutstanding Up Required An EGI representative spoke with Mr. N Boyd and Mr. Boyd expressed that he is hoping to have the sewer line installed prior to EGI completing the pipeline installation and as a result would not impact his construction.
 Mr. Boyd was still not certain the sewer project will go forward so EGI indicated that even if the pipeline is installed prior to the sewer line it will not impact his construction as they install much deeper.
 EGI also mentioned that crossing utilities is a typical practice during construction and should have no issue.
-Mr. Boyd was okay with this response and asked if he could be kept in the loop as to timing or our project as we get closer to OTC. Ν N April 3 indicated that he agrees with the project to maintain reliable service and had no other comments.
-April 3 and had several questions about the type of pipe, installation, pressure etc. N N April 3 Hall and had no opinion or comments.
-N/A N/A N N April 3 URS MAAG Indicated he agrees with project, although there are concerns related to traffic disturbances.
-He indicated his concerns were adequately addressed and had no further comments.
-N/A N/A N N April 3 the project and her questions were adequately addressed by the project team.
-She had no specific comments.
-N/A N/A N N
+Mr. Boyd was okay with this response and asked if he could be kept in the loop as to timing or our project as we get closer to OTC. and had several questions about the type of pipe, installation, pressure etc. z Z Z Z Z iestionnaire (Date of Response A/A April 3 N/A A/A N/A Open House Exit Questionnaire Correspondence Comment Mr. Boyd does not own property or live within the Study Area, however, expressed concerns that the construction may impact the planned stormwater upgrade project at 689 St. Laurent Boulevard. project to maintain reliable service and had no other comments. is a representative from City Hall and had no opinion or comments.
+Indicated he agrees with project, although there are concerns related to traffic disturbances.
+He indicated his concerns were adequately addressed and had no further comments. indicated that she agrees with the project and her questions were adequately addressed by the project team.
+Name Barry Boyd Ottawa- Carleton District School Board - URS MAAG Date of Contact (2019) April 3 April 3 April 3 April 3 April 3